tiequan12345/tiequan-pnl-webapp/docs/04-implementation-details.md

 - RESTful design with JSON responses
 - Comprehensive error handling with appropriate HTTP status codes
 - Input validation and sanitization
+- Multi-leg transaction support for trades and transfers

 ### Frontend Architecture
 - Server components for data fetching with direct Prisma access
 - Client components for interactivity and forms
 - Shared `AppShell` layout for authenticated experience
 - Tailwind CSS for styling consistency
+- Transfer-specific UI components for account-to-account movements

 ### External Integrations
 - CoinGecko API for crypto pricing with rate limiting